OshoNot/coreRTIssue/README.md

 # Purpose
 This Repo is intended to test coreRT compilation issues ([#7605](https://github.com/dotnet/corert/issues/7605)) with Npgsql.
-It executes a simple SQL command (CREATE table) in a PostgreSQL DB container. he last working prototype could be found [here](https://github.com/OshoNot/coreRTissue/commit/d32795869918d5744b601acc45b0c9083a7ef060) (No SQL commands).
+It executes a simple SQL command (CREATE table) in a PostgreSQL DB container.
+The last working prototype could be found [here](https://github.com/OshoNot/coreRTissue/commit/d32795869918d5744b601acc45b0c9083a7ef060) (No SQL commands).

 # Requirements
 - Docker && Docker Compose